apache/jena-site/content/documentation/notes/rdfconnection.md

 * None &ndash; the models and datasets are passed back with no additional wrappers and they can be updated with the changes being made the underlying dataset.

 The default for a local `RDFConnection` is "none".
+When used with TDB, accessing returned models must be done with <a href="../txn">transactions</a>
+in this mode.

 ## Query Usage